 The 7 Best Standby Generators

 This wiki has been updated 22 times since it was first published in October of 2018.
 If you've ever suffered a days-long power outage, you know how uncomfortable and inconvenient it can be.
 Installing a standby generator outside your home or business can keep the juice flowing for as long as you've got fuel running to it.
 There are models suitable for any size of building, and we've ranked them here by their kilowatt output, noise level, durability, and special features.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes